+Complainant Party

-J. Complainant Party The Complainant is the person who initiates a complaint under this policy.
+The Complainant is the person who initiates a complaint under this policy.
 The Complainant need not necessarily be the victim of conduct alleged to violate this policy.

+Respondent Party

-- K. Respondent Party The Respondent is the person alleged to have violated this policy. - III.
-Mandatory Employee Reporting of Sexual Assault, Sexual Misconduct and Sexual Harassment Any employee or volunteer of the College who learns of a sexual assault, sexual misconduct or sexual harassment must, within 24 hours of receiving the information, report it to the Title IX Coordinator.
+The Respondent is the person alleged to have violated this policy.

+Mandatory Employee Reporting of Sexual Assault, Sexual Misconduct and Sexual Harassment

+Any employee or volunteer of the College who learns of a sexual assault, sexual misconduct or sexual harassment must, within 24 hours of receiving the information, report it to the Title IX Coordinator.
 Employees who are statutorily prohibited from reporting such information, such as licensed health-care professionals, licensed clinical counselors, and the Chaplain/Ombudsperson are exempt from this requirement.

-IV.
-Amnesty for Drug or Alcohol Possession and Consumption Violations such incidents, or who provide information during the investigation of an alleged incident, will not be disciplined for any violation of the College's drug or alcohol policies which they acknowledge in the course of such a report or investigation.
+Amnesty for Drug or Alcohol Possession and Consumption Violations

+Eureka College strongly encourages students to report instances of sexual assault, sexual misconduct or sexual harassment involving students, and to cooperate in investigations of such incidents.
+Therefore, students reporting such incidents, or who provide information during the investigation of an alleged incident, will not be disciplined for any violation of the College's drug or alcohol policies which they acknowledge in the course of such a report or investigation.